Boeing halts 737 MAX deliveries due to electrical issues, shares fall

 The U.S. planemaker reported a core operating loss of $353 million in the first quarter, its sixth-straight quarterly loss, compared with a loss of $1.70 billion a year earlier.

-Boeing recorded a $318-million pre-tax charge related to Air Force One presidential aircraft.
+Boeing recorded a $318-million pre-tax charge related to Air Force One presidential aircraft due to a spat with a supplier.

-Boeing sued supplier GDC earlier this month for failing to complete interior work on the two heavily modified 747-8 Air Force One planes.
-GDC countersued, seeking at least $20 million for cancelling the contracts.
-GDC Technics filed for bankruptcy on Monday.

 In July 2018, Boeing received a $3.9-billion contract to build two 747-8 aircraft for use as Air Force One, due to be delivered by December 2024.